liorosenman/library_react_dja/readme.md

     7. List all tables --- \dt
     8. Customer table was created.
     9. Serializers for Customer and User were created.
+    10. Book models was created, with two enums

 # Register form fields input validation
     Done but was not tested.